Canadian women in the world wars: Gender norms

 Though many things had changed over the course of the war for women, conventional gender norms were being reinforced in society.
 Many men came home with injuries that would leave them disabled for the rest of their lives.
 This meant that they would no longer be able to take care of their families as they once did, leaving women to be the figurative head of the house.
 The wives and daughters now had to care for these disabled men which went against the beliefs society had about traditional gender norms.
 The man of the house was supposed to be the one providing for his family, but many were now physically unable to.
 Though women now had more power in the house, traditional society still placed men over women.
 Many novels were written about disabled soldiers after the war by men who tended to flatten the representation of women, consigning them to one of three stereotypical roles: mothers, lovers, or nurses”.
 Conventional gender norms were still very much prominent after the war which diminished the work and effort women did.
 Though women made a large impact on the wartime economy and proved that they could be both good workers and still care for their families, they would not get the recognition they deserved for a long time after the war had ended.

 Commemoration

 In 1919, the construction of the World War I Canadian nurses memorial began under the direction of artist G.W.
 Hills.
 The Nursing Sisters' Memorial is located in the Hall of Honour in the centre block of the Parliament Buildings on Parliament Hill, Wellington Street, Ottawa.
 In a preliminary ceremony on Parliament Hill, in front of the centre block, the President of the Association, Miss Jean Browne, presented the memorial to the acting Prime Minister, Sir Henry Drayton, who accepted it in the name of the people of Canada.
 The finished sculpture consists of three components supporting the main theme of the heroic service of nursing sisters from the founding of Hôtel Dieu in Quebec City in 1639 to the end of the First World War.
 The monument was finalized and unveiled in 1926, to commemorate the significance of Canadian nurses during World War I.

+A number of artists have sought to memorialize the contribution of Canadian women in all aspects of the war effort.
+Canadian artist Marion Long sought to demonstrate the home front from the perspective of women and housewives, using charcoal to document moments ranging from time at the public market to moments of pain and loss upon a killed-in-action notification.
+H. M. May studied the thousands entering the workforce for the first time to create famous works like Women Making Shells, a 1919 oil painting dedicated to the labour of female factory workers.